JohannesOvergaard/Bachelor/PrototypeTest/interview_Lorenco.md

 No headline on documents needed after clicking the text

-Has to be guided aroind in the app
+Has to be guided around in the app

 ### On login:
 - What do you see?